magoyette/flycheck-swagger-cli/README.md

 An Emacs Flycheck checker for OpenAPI 2 and Swagger files that uses [swagger-cli](https://github.com/BigstickCarpet/swagger-cli).
 YAML files and JSON files are both supported.

+This project is archived and will no longer be maintained.

-flycheck-swagger-cli is still under initial development and might not be stable.
+flycheck-swagger-cli was an initial implementation and might not be stable.

 ## Configuration